Ex0D/Bat_Utils/MakeFile/README.md

 # MakeFile
-MakeFile is a program that allow to create a file with any extension
+MakeFile is a script that allow to create a file with any extension

 ## How to Use it
 **mf test.txt**